Sudan Fast Facts

 2005 - A comprehensive peace agreement is signed by representatives from the north and the south.
 Part of the agreement includes independence for southern Sudan within six years.

-July 14, 2008 - The International Criminal Court files genocide charges against al-Bashir.
+July 14, 2008 - The International Criminal Court files genocide charges against Bashir.

-March 4, 2009 - The International Criminal Court at The Hague issues an arrest warrant for al-Bashir for a five-year campaign of violence in Darfur.
+March 4, 2009 - The International Criminal Court at The Hague issues an arrest warrant for Bashir for a five-year campaign of violence in Darfur.

-April 26, 2010 - Sudan's National Election Commission certifies al-Bashir as the winner of recent presidential elections with 68% of the vote.
+April 26, 2010 - Sudan's National Election Commission certifies Bashir as the winner of recent presidential elections with 68% of the vote.

-July 2010 - The International Criminal Court issues a second arrest warrant for al-Bashir.
+July 2010 - The International Criminal Court issues a second arrest warrant for Bashir.
 The warrant adds three new counts of genocide to the 2009 warrant.

 February 7, 2011 - The Southern Sudan Referendum Commission announces that 98.83% have voted for separation from the north.
 US President Barack Obama declares Washington's intention to recognize South Sudan as an independent state in July, when the Comprehensive Peace Agreement is scheduled to end.

-February 21, 2011 - A party official announces that President al-Bashir will not seek re-election when his term expires in 2015.
+February 21, 2011 - A party official announces that Bashir will not seek re-election when his term expires in 2015.

-April 27, 2011 - In a speech on state television, President al-Bashir claims the disputed oil-rich region of Abyei on behalf of the north.
+April 27, 2011 - In a speech on state television, Bashir claims the disputed oil-rich region of Abyei on behalf of the north.

-May 22, 2011 - The UN condemns the violence over the oil-rich region of Abyei after multiple clashes between southern Sudanese forces and the northern Sudanese Armed Forces.
+May 22, 2011 - The United Nations condemns the violence over the oil-rich region of Abyei after multiple clashes between southern Sudanese forces and the northern Sudanese Armed Forces.

 May 31, 2011 - The African Union announces that Sudan and South Sudan have reached an agreement over Abyei, in which a demilitarized, jointly monitored Common Border Zone is established.